 But for three years in the mid-1960s, my friends and I explored the amazing canyons at the end of our street.
 In those days my mom would kick me out of the house after breakfast (my father was in Vietnam at the time) and call me and my brother in at dinner time.
 So we had the whole day to explore, at least during the summer.
 I remember tree forts, rock fights, playing army, and walking around making discoveries.
 As I wandered the rugged sage-chaparral landscape I saw hawks soaring in the canyon thermals, quail running with their young across the trail, and found lizards sunning themselves on rocks.
 I’ll never forget discovering fossil scallops which sparked a lifelong interest in paleontology.
 Our nemesis, the western rattlesnake, was mostly heard but unseen, a constant reminder of the dangers we faced.
 I remember them coming up onto the roads of our dead-end street in the evening and scaring the hell out of my mother.
 But now I understand they were probably just following their ancestral paths up the hills, now covered by asphalt.

 After conquering the canyons and the crevasse we moved on to the storm drain at the southern dead end of Soledad Mountain Road and explored underneath the streets of PB.
-Exploring the huge, dry pipes with a flashlight, I remember popping up in street drains and under manhole covers as our world grew with our newfound courage.
+Exploring the huge, dry pipes with a flashlight and skateboard.
+I remember popping up in street drains and under manhole covers as our world grew with our newfound courage.
 By then my spirit of adventure was set.

 But my father was in the Navy so we moved away in 1968 to McLean, Virginia then Idaho Falls in 1969.
 As an experienced explorer, at 11 I hiked the Appalachian Trail and at 12 I snowshoed into the Grand Tetons as a Boy Scout.
 I returned to PB in 1970 and lived on Olney street near Kate Sessions Elementary, my former school in the 1960s.
 I recall riding my bike up to my old house and being disoriented by the roads, which I knew well from my newspaper routes, and was astounded to see that my canyon was gone.
 Somehow, the rugged landscape had been graded and filled with homes and roads.
 These days, Soledad Mountain Road, which runs right through my old proving grounds, serves 10,000 vehicles a day and shortens their trip to La Jolla from PB by a few minutes.
 I hope the time saved is appreciated.

 Looking back I realize I was part of the suburbanization of those hills and our canyons were a treasure to be enjoyed but not held.
 Now they are just a deep memory.
 But one where I often retreat to for solace as time marches on and nature continues to vanish.